wso2/docs-choreo-dev/en/docs/administer/configure-a-custom-domain-for-your-organization.md

 5. Click **+ Add Domains**.
 6. In the **Add a Custom Domain** pane, do the following:
     1. Enter your domain name.
-    2. Select the environment to which the domain name should be applied.
+    2. Select the environment to apply the domain name.
-    3. Select the entity type for which the domain name should be applied.
+    3. Select the entity type to apply the domain name.

- 7. Take a look at the generated CNAME target value that is displayed and click **Verify** to create a DNS record associating the CNAME target value.
+ 7. Take a look at the generated CNAME target value displayed and click **Verify** to create a DNS record associating the CNAME target value.

     ![CNAME target value](../assets/img/administer/configure-domain/cname-target-value.png)